 This is not the same as "termination" or the last day of employment.
-To begin collecting alifetime pension, members must file a retirement application with NHRS and meet certain deadlines.
+In order to begin collecting a lifetime pension, members must file a retirement application with NHRS and meet certain deadlines.

 Accumulated Contributions

 The total amount a member has paid into the retirement system plus credited interest.
 Employer contributions are not included.